 We appreciate your interest in Bates and would like to help you determine if we’re a better fit for you.
-We welcome applications from students who have attended or are attending other institutions — including international students enrolled overseas.
+We welcome applications from students who have attended or are attending other institutions, including international students enrolled overseas.

 If you haven’t yet completed a second semester at another institution, the high school transcript remains critical; for all transfer applicants, both high school and college transcripts are considered.

 A transfer student is defined as any student who has previously matriculated as a degree candidate at another institution and has earned or is earning credit.
 Transfer students are eligible for need-based financial aid and are guaranteed campus housing.
-Though we don’t require a minimum GPA, students who transfer to Bates generally have a college GPA in the range of 3.5 or better (out of 4.0) in a challenging liberal arts and sciences curriculum.
+Though we don’t require a minimum GPA, students who transfer to Bates generally have a college GPA in the range of 3.5 or higher (out of 4.0) in a challenging liberal arts and sciences curriculum.

 1) Application materials